stephennewman/budgenudge/README.md

 - **✅ 100+ transactions analyzed** - Complete transaction history with AI insights
 - **✅ Zero manual intervention** - Fully automated daily insights system

-## 🚀 What BudgeNudge Does
+## 🚀 What Krezzo Does

-BudgeNudge connects to your financial accounts and sends intelligent daily SMS insights about your spending patterns, upcoming bills, and financial health.
+Krezzo connects to your financial accounts and sends intelligent daily SMS insights about your spending patterns, upcoming bills, and financial health.
 Built with Next.js, Supabase, Plaid's multi-bank platform, and OpenAI.

 **The Flow:**
 1. Connect your bank accounts → Any Plaid-supported financial institution